 Freelance journalist Christa Melnyk Hines and her husband have two sons, ages 12 and 10.
 Every year after the big feast, they take their two dogs for a walk through the autumn leaves.

 This content is created and maintained by San Diego Family Magazine.
-Unauthorized use without specific permission is prohibited.
+Unauthorized use without permission is prohibited.